 Having set up a model of recommendation-dependent preferences, we show that the effect of algorithmic advice generally differs from a reference-independent baseline case.
 Recommendation dependence increases adherence to the algorithmic recommendation.
-This adherence makes decisions less efficient as it reduces the amount of private information that the decision-maker reveals through their chosen action.
-For example, if a judge is worried about repercussions from releasing a defendant the algorithm recommends to jail, the judge may follow the recommendation even if they have private information that suggests that the defendant is not at high risk of committing a new crime or failing to appear.
+This adherence makes decisions less efficient as it reduces the amount of private information that the agent reveals through their chosen action.
+For example, if a judge is worried about repercussions from releasing a defendant that the algorithm recommends jailing, the judge may follow the recommendation even if they have private information that suggests the defendant is not at high risk of committing a new crime or failing to appear.

-Recommendation dependence leads to inefficiencies that can be mitigated (but not completely avoided) by a better design of the recommendation.
-Under regularity assumptions, we show that if deviating from one of the recommendations becomes more costly then this recommendation should be given less frequently.
-Specifically, if a decision-maker is reluctant to over-rule a safe recommendation because of additional costs from making a mistake in this case, the algorithm should recommend the safe option less, and instead propose the risky option in some cases where a baseline algorithm would recommend the safe option.
+Recommendation dependence leads to inefficiencies that can be mitigated (but not completely avoided) by improved recommendation design.
+We first tackle the case where the algorithm explicitly recommends courses of action.
+In this case, we show that recommendation dependence generally changes the optimal recommendation algorithm.
+Optimal algorithmic design in a world of recommendation dependence now balances two forces: On the one hand, a good recommendation algorithm should supply the decision-maker with a maximal amount of information.
+On the other hand, the algorithm should also minimize the distortion that comes from its recommendation.
+For example, if the agent is reluctant to overrule a safe recommendation because of additional costs from making a mistake in this case, then the optimal algorithm may reduce distortions by recommending the safe option less, leading to an optimal algorithm that instead proposes the risky option in some cases where a baseline algorithm would recommend the safe action.